VRJams/vrjams.github.io/docs/getting_started.md

 --------------------------------------------------------------------------------------------------------------
 {: .mt-2 .mb-4}

-Download LOVR from their [website](https://lovr.org/downloads) and extract it to a useful folder, such as `/Engine/`.
+Download LOVR from the [website](https://lovr.org/downloads) and extract it to a useful folder, such as `/Engine/`.

-Next, create  aproject folder, suc h as /Project/.
+Next, create a project folder, such as `/Project/`.
 Here all you code, assets and other files will reside.
 For now, just make a `main.lua` file with the following code:
 ```lua
 function lovr.draw()
   lovr.graphics.print('hello world', 0, 1.7, -3, .5)